-The proposed project will result in intermittent odors related to the operation of diesel bus engines.
-The odors would be primarily limited to the on-site parking area within the new Transportation Facility.
-Odors would occur during a brief period when the school buses are idling while drivers complete bus safety checks.
+The proposed project will result in intermittent odors related to the operation of diesel truck engines at the two loading docks.
+The existing Warehouse loading dock will continue to receive larger diesels delivering food supplies.
+No significant change in the number of deliveries is anticipated.
+However, there would be an increase in diesel emissions from refrigerated box trucks at the new loading dock at the rear of the proposed Central Kitchen facility.
+The odors would be primarily limited to the on-site parking area of the site.
 Occasionally, diesel exhaust odors may migrate to off-site areas.
 However, these would be intermittent and would depend on local wind conditions.

 The sensitivity of persons to diesel odors varies greatly and is highly subjective.
-It is estimated that occasionally diesel odors may be noticeable at some off-site areas in the morning when buses deploy to pick up students.
-During this time, the bus drivers will turn on the engines for a safety check.
-California State Law requires that idling time for diesel engines be 5 minutes or less.
-Thus, for a few minutes the buses may idle on site but then will depart the facility for their routes.
-Diesel odors therefore, would not be persistent and would disperse fairly quickly.
 Unlike some stationary sources like waste water treatment plants or certain manufacturing facilities, the odor would not be permanent or occur throughout the day.
 Diesel odors from the site would be similar to or less than that experienced by persons in outdoor areas adjacent to peak hour intersections where diesel engines may idle or move slowly through congested traffic.
 This occurs frequently in Sacramento, and may be noticeable to some, but there is no standard of significance for such odors.
-Finally, it is important to note that odors in the future will continue to decline as new buses will be equipped with diesel filters and have newer more efficient engines.
-The District is also replacing some of the buses with CNG fueled and electric buses that release no odors.
-It is not expected that the intermittent odors would affect substantial numbers of people.